unitech-labs/e-learning-frontend/quiz.md

    - Cannot have options
    - Should have sample_answer for auto-grading
    - Auto-graded with exact match (case-sensitive, spaces normalized)
+6. **Essay questions:**
+   - Cannot have options or sample_answer
+   - NOT auto-graded (requires manual grading by teacher)
+   - Creates EssayGrading record with status='pending'
+   - Teacher must manually grade and provide score + feedback

 **Response:** `201 Created`
 ```json